-2 Related work
+2. Related Work

-The wind turbine anomaly detection problem has been extensively studied (Tautz-Weinert and Watson, 2016) under different contexts.
-Other than the standard SCADA system, novel anomaly physical detectors (Muñoz et al., 2018) with higher signal-to-noise ratios have been developed aiming at amplifying the abnormal signals of the wind turbine failure.
-However, the practical use of these new physical detectors is limited due to the high cost (Yang et al., 2013).
-Moreover, many anomaly detection algorithms have been developed to capture the anomalies using the widely used SCADA system (Tautz-Weinert and Watson, 2016).
-Yang et al. (2013) proposed a trending method using bin averaging with output power, wind speed or generator speed, and a quantifying criterion was introduced based on a correlation model of historical and present data.
-Kim et al. (2011) applied an artificial neural network self-organising map approach to the SCADA data, which detected the anomalies through clustering.
-Relying upon the correlation analysis and physics of the system, high-order polynomial models were developed for the anomaly detection (Wilkinson et al., 2014).
+The wind turbine anomaly detection problem has been extensively studied (Tautz-Weinert and Watson 2016) under different contexts.
+Other than the standard SCADA system, novel anomaly physical detectors (Muñoz, Jiménez, and Márquez 2018) with higher signal-to-noise ratios have been developed aiming at amplifying the abnormal signals of the wind turbine failure.
+However, the practical use of these new physical detectors is limited due to the high cost (Yang, Court, and Jiang 2013).
+Moreover, many anomaly detection algorithms have been developed to capture the anomalies using the widely used SCADA system (Tautz-Weinert and Watson 2016).
+Yang, Court, and Jiang (2013) proposed a trending method using bin averaging with output power, wind speed or generator speed, and a quantifying criterion was introduced based on a correlation model of historical and present data.
+Kim et al. (2011) applied an artificial neural network self-organizing map approach to the SCADA data, which detected the anomalies through clustering.
+Relying upon the correlation analysis and physics of the system, high-order polynomial models were developed for the anomaly detection (Wilkinson et al. 2014).
 Gray and Watson (2010) introduced a damage model based on a physical understanding of the particular failure mode of interest for damage calculation as well as failure probability estimation.
 However, all the aforementioned methods rely on additional knowledge about other wind turbine features, historical data or domain experience, which are not available in the current wind turbine dataset.
 This motivates us to develop a new change point detection algorithm to identify anomalies solely based on the signal patterns.

-Change point detection algorithms have been widely used to detect anomalies (Muggeo and Adelfio, 2010).
-Under the frequentist framework, the change point detection relies on optimizing certain objective functions, such as a parametric or nonparametric log-likelihood function (Hawkins, 2001; Zou et al., 2014), quadratic loss (Rigaill, 2015) and cumulative sums (Hinkley, 1971; Manogaran and Lopez, 2018).
-The Bayesian information criterion (BIC) (Yao, 1988) and its variants (Yao and Au, 1989; Zhang and Siegmund, 2007) are commonly used for determining the number of change points.
+Change point detection algorithms have been widely used to detect anomalies (Muggeo and Adelfio 2010).
+Under the frequentist framework, the change point detection relies on optimizing certain objective functions, such as a parametric or nonparametric log-likelihood function (Hawkins 2001; Zou et al. 2014), quadratic loss (Rigaill 2015), and cumulative sums (Hinkley 1971; Manogaran and Lopez 2018).
+The Bayesian information criterion (BIC) (Yao 1988) and its variants (Yao and Au 1989; Zhang and Siegmund 2007) are commonly used for determining the number of change points.

-On the other side, the Bayesian algorithms identify the change point locations by maximizing the posterior distribution (Martínez and Mena, 2014) or the marginal likelihood (Du et al., 2016).
-The optimization routines are performed through the Markov chain Monte Carlo (MCMC) (Barry and Hartigan, 1993; Martínez and Mena, 2014) or dynamic programming (Du et al., 2016).
-More recently, Hopfield's network has been advocated for use to identify change points (Fuentes-García et al., 2019).
-By considering the randomness in the model parameters and incorporating prior distributions, Bayesian methods automatically add penalties on the number of change points (Lavielle, 2005).
-As a result, the number of change points can be determined seamlessly in conjunction with their locations (Truong et al., 2018).
+On the other side, the Bayesian algorithms identify the change point locations by maximizing the posterior distribution (Martínez and Mena 2014) or the marginal likelihood (Du, Kao, and Kou 2016).
+The optimization routines are performed through the Markov chain Monte Carlo (MCMC) (Barry and Hartigan 1993; Martínez and Mena 2014) or dynamic programming (Du, Kao, and Kou 2016).
+More recently, Hopfield's network has been advocated for use to identify change points (Fuentes-García, Mena, and Walker 2019).
+By considering the randomness in the model parameters and incorporating prior distributions, Bayesian methods automatically add penalties on the number of change points (Lavielle 2005).
+As a result, the number of change points can be determined seamlessly in conjunction with their locations (Truong, Oudre, and Vayatis 2018).